codesydney/OP105/README.md

 # OP105
-How to read PDF files using Pythong
+How to read PDF files using Python